en_USEnglish

 The base URL is the initial part of the deeplinked URL that identifies the website or application.
 It is usually followed by the URL scheme and other parameters.

-The URL pattern is a string of characters that identifies a specific application on a device.
-Each application has its own unique URL scheme, enabling the operating system to redirect users to the right application when they click on a deeplinked link.
+A URL scheme is a string of characters that identifies a specific application on a device.
+Each application has its own unique URL scheme, allowing the operating system to redirect users to the correct application when they click on a deeplink.

 Application identifier

-The application identifier is a parameter specific to each application in which the deeplinked URL is embedded.
-This identifier enables the application to recognize the specific action or content to be displayed when the user is redirected.
+The application ID is an application-specific parameter that embeds the deeplinked URL.
+This ID allows the application to recognize the specific action or content to display when the user is redirected.

-Application-specific parameters are elements of the deeplinked URL that provide additional information to the application in order to display the desired content or activate the desired functionality.
-These parameters can take various forms, such as object identifiers, user information, search filters and so on.
+Application-specific parameters are elements of the deeplinked URL that provide additional information to the application to display content or enable the desired functionality.
+These parameters can take various forms, such as object identifiers, user information, search filters, and more.

-Universal parameters are settings that can be used to activate a feature or display specific content on different platforms or applications.
-For example, a deeplinked link can contain universal parameters for opening a messaging application and composing a new message.
+Universal settings are settings that can be used to enable a feature or display specific content across different platforms or apps.
+For example, a deeplinked link might contain universal settings to open a messaging app and compose a new message.

 Examples of deeplinking on different platforms